Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Initial Conflict
 *Setting: A conference room during a heated debate on AI policy.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
-If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+We have a responsibility to ensure that our policies uplift everyone, not just the privileged."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
-We need to embrace this change rather than fear it."
+We need to embrace this change rather than fear it.
+However, I see your point about the need for safeguards."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+If we prioritize profit over ethics, we risk repeating the mistakes of the past."

 **Isabella**: "If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We have a responsibility to ensure that technology uplifts everyone, not just the privileged."